-Rest assured, there is a process you can follow that will allow you to keep all current response data and make the change so your consultation has the correct question and/or answer component.
+Rest assured, there is a process you can follow that will allow you to keep all current response data and make the change so your online survey has the correct question and/or answer component.

 However, and we can't stress this enough - edit questions/answer components with caution if you already have submitted responses.
 Doing so may change the overall meaning of the question or the options available to people, which could invalidate previously submitted responses, or even result in the loss of your existing response data so if after reading this article, you are still unsure about editing your questions after they have been published and would like to discuss it with us, please get in touch via email@example.com and we will be happy to help.

 Nothing will happen if you edit the text within the question.
 Response data is stored within the answer component, not within the question text.
 However, please bear in the mind that if you change the question text then the stored responses may no longer be relevant to the question when you come to analyse.
 If you want to change the question entirely, we advise following steps 1 to 8 listed further down this page.
 If you decide to change the text in the question and the change is substantial, we would advise you to contact your respondents who have already submitted a response to the original question to advise of the change.
 It might be that your respondents choose to resubmit their response.

 If you delete a question, all of the answer components associated with this question will also be deleted.
 If said answer components contain response data then you will lose all of this data.